 To reach the site, approach Llangattock on the B4558 and at the traffic lights (T junction) turn right into Hilltop Road (the Llangattock/Beaufort road).
 Continue until the road forks and take the right hand fork which goes down to the canal bridge.
 The basin moorings are on the left, immediately after crossing over the bridge.

 There is a sanitary station, with showers, toilets and elsan disposal point, across the road from the site.
 The sanitary station is for the use of all boaters.
+There are refuse bins inside the gates next to the sanitary station.
 There is a water point to the west of the site.

 Pedestrian access to the site is via a locked gate which requires a standard key.
 Keys can be purchased from any Canal & River Trust office, or via www.canalrivertrust.org.uk website.
 There is a steep sweeping incline down to the moorings from the access gate.

-There is a boat club based at this site.
+There is a community boat club based at this site.

 The nearest village is Crickhowell, approximately 2 miles away, where a variety of shops can be found.